-Youth Engagement through Lobbying
+Youth + Social Change through Lobbying

 Influencing policy-makers, legislators, politicians, and the people who work for them are among the activities for youth as lobbyists.
 With their unique insights, passion and wisdom, young people can guide and influence the political process in ways that adults can, helping elected officials and others make informed decisions that benefit everyone affected.

 This world demands the qualities of youth: not a time of life but a state of mind, a temper of the will, a quality of imagination, a predominance of courage over timidity, of the appetite for adventure over the love of ease.” — Robert Kennedy